 - I do not know why I bother

-Single parents should also avoid threatening to send the child to live with the other parent and making comparisons between the bad behavior and the other parent.
+Single parents should also avoid threatening to send the child to live with the other parent and compare the bad behavior with the other parent.

 Not Letting Them Get Bored